The bi-objective multimodal car-sharing problem: Computational study

 \subsection{Managerial insights}

 We briefly discuss managerial implications.
 We start by looking at the respective Pareto frontiers for a chosen set of instances.
 Then we continue by studying the different MOT compositions when solving the different variants of the model.
+Note that the models provide the decision maker with a range of trade-off solutions.
+Based on this solution pool, the decision maker derives actions and takes the best solution fitting to their requirements.